fnune/fnune.github.io/_posts/2021-02-21-embedded-learning-log-4-integrating-the-memfault-firmware-sdk.markdown

 This means my new partition table is being used correctly.

-To begin debugging the issue, I removed the `memfault_platform_boot()` call.
+To begin debugging, I removed the `memfault_platform_boot()` call.
 Now, the device works correctly and does what it's supposed to do (not much).
-I can look into my Memfault-related files to find the issue.
+I can look into my Memfault-related files to find the culprit.

-I'm going to hardcode the hardware version instead of trying to get it from `chip_info`, since I'm suspicious of my C.
+After some time trying to figure this out, I'm going to give up and hardcode the hardware version instead of trying to get it from `chip_info`, since I'm suspicious of my C.

-After removing that, the device is stable!
+Now, the device is stable!
 I just don't know C.

 ### Sending data